collective/pas.plugins.oidc/README.md

 pip install pas.plugins.oidc
 ``

+### Requirements

+As of version 2.* of this package the minimum requirements are Plone 6.0 and python 3.8.

 ### Warning

 Pay attention to the customization of `User info property used as userid` field, with the wrong configuration it's easy to impersonate another user.